 Laminate vs. Hardwood Flooring: Differences

 • Durability: Hardwood is more durable, has a longer lifespan, and can withstand decades of wear.
-Laminate is prone to chipping, fading, and wear over time.
+Laminate is more prone to chipping, fading, and wear over time.

-• Eco-friendliness: Real hardwood floors are more eco-friendly, as they come from a renewable resource as long as you choose responsibly-sourced or reclaimed wood.
+• Eco-friendliness: Real hardwood floors are more eco-friendly, as they come from a renewable resource as long as you choose responsibly sourced or reclaimed wood.
 Laminate contains resins and petroleum-derived materials, which have a higher environmental impact than solid wood flooring.

 • Feel and sound: Hardwood feels warmer underfoot and absorbs sound, while laminate feels more plastic-like and can sound hollow when walked on.